xiaofen9/xiaofen9.github.io/_pages/about.md

 Recent News
 ====
+* Jul 8, 2020.
+One paper accepted to DEFCON USA 2020.
+Only very few talks are invited, cheers!

 * May 8, 2020.
 One paper accepted to Black Hat USA 2020.

 * Mar 1, 2020.
 I will join Google as a summer intern working on virtualization security.